Immanuel-john/ternoa-substrate-workshop/workshop/add-pallet.md

 }
 ```

-2. Finally, update the naming of the pallet in the `construct_runtime!` macro to `SubstrateKitties`:
+2. Finally, update the naming of the pallet in the `construct_runtime!` macro to `Oracle`:

 ```rust
 // Create the runtime by composing the FRAME pallets that were previously configured.